-What makes good posture?
+What is good posture?

 One of the main focuses of good posture is the spine.
-The spine should always be straight and upright, whether you are sitting or standing, so that no strain is placed on the back muscles.
+The spine should always be straight and upright, whether you are sitting or standing so that no strain is placed on the back muscles.
 Your shoulders should also be back, and your weight evenly distributed across both sides of your body.
 With good posture, you are less likely to incur injuries, as your connective tissue will be stronger, and you will be able to breathe more easily, as there is no pressure on the lungs.

-What makes bad posture?
+What is bad posture?

 There are a variety of different positions that can constitute bad posture.
 Here are a few examples:

-- Slouching.
-Slouching in a chair may feel more comfortable than sitting upright, but it places strain on back muscles and tissue.
+- Slouching - Slouching in a chair may feel more comfortable than sitting upright, but it places strain on back muscles and tissue.

-- Leaning on one leg.
-Leaning on one leg whilst standing is bad posture because it places extra pressure on one hip and one side of your lower back.
+- Leaning on one leg - Leaning on one leg whilst standing is bad posture because it places extra pressure on one hip and one side of your lower back.

-- Standing with a flat back.
-When people talk about your back being straight and upright for good posture, this means that it should not lean from side to side or be overly curved.
+- Standing with a flat back - When people talk about your back being straight and upright for good posture, this means that it should not lean from side to side or be overly curved.
 However, the spine has a natural curve, and standing with a completely flat back means that your pelvis is tilted and your head and neck lean forwards, which can lead to muscle strain.